Jaro, Iloilo City: Culture

 Spanish culture is heavily imprinted in Jareños way of life – the celebrations of patronal fiestas, language, people, education and cuisine.
-The Roman Catholic faith brought by the Spaniards left a remarkable and significant religious influence found everywhere in Jaro.
+The Christian faith brought by the Spaniards left a remarkable and significant religious influence found everywhere in Jaro.
 Throughout the year, annual patronal barrio fiestas are held within the barangays/barrios in Jaro.
 In cuisine, several Jareño dishes are either heavily Hispanic derived or influenced.
 American colonizers also created an impact in Jaro's cultural sphere through the introduction of their culture and the Protestant faith which they brought.

 Museums and art galleries

 The Henry Luce III (Museum and Library) of Central Philippine University, is the largest library/museum in Western Visayas with museum and special collections ranging from Sacred Music, Asian Arts and Artifacts, World War II and American-Philippine History.

 Museums are repositories of Jareños, or Ilonggos as a whole, way of life during pre-colonial, colonial and post colonial and modern periods.
 A plethora of art galleries and museums showcasing exhibits of fossils and historical artifacts and artworks from both local and international artists are found in Jaro.

 The Henry Luce III (Museum and Library) of Central Philippine University is the largest library in Western Visayas with a volume or holdings of 250,000+ books, magazines and bibliotech documents.
 Its Meyer Asian Collection are artworks and artifacts from all over the various regions of Asia.
 Other collections of Henry Luce include World War II documents, the Centraliana collection/section and the Filipiniana collection.

 The Raul Gonzales Museum was built in honor of the late former Department of Justice Secretary, Raul M. Gonzalez.
 It has exhibits showcasing the family and Justice Secretary's life as a public servant.

 The National Commission on Culture and the Arts Regional and Cultural Hub is the first of its kind in the Philippines housed in the art-deco designed Municipio de Jaro (Jaro Municipal Hall), the Old City Hall of Jaro.
 The structure which formerly housed the National Museum Regional Office has been turned over to the Iloilo City Government and then to the National Commission on Culture and the Arts.

 The Dr. Graciano Lopez-Jaena Museum and Library is an edifice built in honor of the notable Philippine Revolution figure and Ilonggo national hero, Graciano Lopez-Jaena, in its home along Fajardo Street in Jaro.
 It stands as a Memorial museum and library.

 The Agatona 1927 Museum and Café which is located beside Plaza Jaro, houses religious relics, arts, and a café restaurant.

 Several other museum and arts galleries in Jaro include – Patrocinio Gamboa Museum or Jaro Museum, the Angelicum Art Gallery at Angelicum School Iloilo, the Libreria Candelaria at Jaro Cathedral and the Museo del Palacio Arzobispal (Archbishop's Palace Museum).